ImanelSakaan/Enforcing-Policies/README.md

 # MapleTech Policy Lab

-## ✅ Summary
+## ✅ Azure Policy Lab – Cloud Security Engineer Tools
-As a new Cloud Security Engineer at MapleTech Solutions, I implemented governance using Azure Policy.
-The objective was to enforce deployment standards for security and compliance.
+This lab provides **Azure Policy** tools that are essential for any cloud security engineer role.
+> **Azure Policy** is a service in Microsoft Azure that helps manage and control what users can and cannot do in your Azure environment.

 ## 🎯 Objectives
-- Restrict deployments to Canada Central region.
+- Restrict deployments to the Canada Central region.
 - Enforce tagging with `ProjectName` tag.
 - Block creation of Public IP addresses.
 - Validate policy enforcement with real-world test cases.